Maken X: Reception

-Nerys Coward of Official Dreamcast Magazine praised the story, calling it "theatrical and intriguing", while in contrast Gantayat felt the storytelling was "poor" and faulted Sega's translation for further effecting it.
+Nerys Coward of Official Dreamcast Magazine praised the story, calling it "theatrical and intriguing", while in contrast Gantayat felt the storytelling was "poor" and faulted Sega's translation for further affecting it.
 Edge Magazine noted the story's prominence set Maken X apart from equivalent first-person games of the time.
 Skittrell was highly critical of the story segments as "boring [...] and far too long", but said the story was entertaining.
-Game Revolution praised the unique choice of the Maken as protagonist along with the variety of endings.
+GameRevolution praised the unique choice of the Maken as protagonist along with the variety of endings.
 The English voice acting was panned by multiple critics.

 Coward described the gameplay as highly enjoyable, praising the variety of playable characters but faulting the controls as stiff.
 Edge praised the combat options and refreshing change from standard combat in other first-person games, noting the variety offered by character abilities but criticizing the lack of multiplayer options.
 Mielke called the gameplay "pretty standard" aside from enemy variety and character options, and noted the light puzzle elements.
 Skittrell generally found the game's substance lacking, but enjoyed the brainjacking feature.
 Multiple reviewers faulted the controls as cumbersome or inappropriate for the gameplay.

 Coward praised the "slick and glitch-free" environments, while Gantayat gave unanimous praise to both the game's graphics and its character designs.
 Mielke gave particular praise to Kaneko's character designs, and like Coward noted the environments as being free of glitches and running smooth while maintaining quality.
 Skittrell called the environmental graphics "super-crisp but lifeless and bland", a sentiment shared by Edge.

-Upon its release in Japan, Maken X reached #6 in gaming charts.
+Upon its release in Japan, Maken X reached No. 6 in gaming charts.
 With sales of around 66,000 units, the game was the best-selling new Dreamcast release of the week, selling through nearly 73% of its shipments.
 The game's total sales as of 2004 have reached over 70,800 units, ranking as the 50th best-selling Dreamcast game in Japan.
-Maken Shao entered Japanese charts at #2, coming in behind Phantasy Star Online Ver 2 and ahead of the PlayStation port of Shin Megami Tensei.
+Maken Shao entered Japanese charts at No. 2, coming in behind Phantasy Star Online Ver 2 and ahead of the PlayStation port of Shin Megami Tensei.
 Total sales for Maken Shao in Japan during 2001 stand at just over 40,000 units.